 "Nearly two thirds of all sources, 64 percent, were pro-war, while 71 percent of U.S. guests favored the war.
 Anti-war voices were 10 percent of all sources, but just 6 percent of non-Iraqi sources and 3 percent of U.S. sources.
 Thus viewers were more than six times as likely to see a pro-war source as one who was anti-war; with U.S. guests alone, the ratio increases to 25 to 1...
 While the percentage of Americans opposing the war was about 10 times higher in the real world as they were on the nightly news (27 percent versus 3 percent), their proportion of the guestlist may still overstate the degree to which they were able to present their views on U.S. television.
 Guests with anti-war viewpoints were almost universally allowed one-sentence soundbites taken from interviews conducted on the street.
 Not a single show in the study conducted a sit-down interview with a person identified as being against the war."And Bozell?
 In such an environment, pickings were mighty slim for a right-wing "media critic" whose paycheck is dependent upon perpetuating the myth of a "liberal media."
-Two of the six columns he wrote in this period had nothing to do with Iraq at all.
+Two of the six columns he wrote in this period had nothing at all to do with Iraq.
 The day after the war began, he was off writing about alleged "Anti-Catholic 'entertainment'."
 Later, deep in the midst of war, he penned a rant against the Oscar Awards.
-Of the four pieces dealing with Iraq coverage, all were about minor, peripheral matters.
+Though the other four pieces reference Iraq, all were about minor, peripheral matters.
 One was a complaint that the press had failed to sufficiently smear then-Democratic Senate leader Tom Daschle for a remark critical of Bush; one was devoted to smearing journalist Peter Arnett; one attacked that noted newswoman Madonna for what may have been in a new video she declined to release to the public.
 Again, not joking.
 The last one though, was the keeper.
 An anti-war demonstration had just picketed CNN over its Iraq coverage.
 How is a right-wing "media critic" to explain such a thing to his credulous audience?
 About the protesters, Bozell writes:

 "First the Democrats wouldn't carry their anti-war water.
 Now the media won't do their job and undermine the war effort?
 So the Loudmouth Left is doing what it does best: moan and scream, this time outside cable news studios...
 The war is going well, too well, and the coverage apparently is too positive.
-So the Loudmouth Leftists are crowding the streets and demeaning CNN with Nazi epithets."The best he does, as he goes along, is to suggest the protesters are radicals whose claim to a legitimate complaint in this matter is dubious.
-Re-read the FAIR numbers quoted above when evaluating Bozell's claim, in this same column, that the protesters' complaints about coverage boiled down to the lack of sufficient live gore and death on television.
+So the Loudmouth Leftists are crowding the streets and demeaning CNN with Nazi epithets."The best he does as he goes along is to suggest the protesters are radicals whose claim to a legitimate complaint in this matter is dubious.
+Re-read the FAIR numbers quoted above when evaluating Bozell's claim in this same column that the protesters' complaints about coverage boiled down to the lack of sufficient live gore and death on television.

-Bozell is a fanatic who can find "liberal bias" in anything.
+Bozell is a fanatic who pretends to find "liberal bias" in everything.
 If Barack Obama was to step outside and say "the sky certainly is blue today," Bozell would find bias in any reporter who may have nodded his head in agreement.
-He could probably produce some "scholar" from the Heritage Foundation to dispute the notion, then trash the rest of the press for failing to debunk Obama's "the sky is blue" lie.
+He could probably produce some "scholar" from the Heritage Foundation to dispute the notion then trash the rest of the press for failing to debunk Obama's "the sky is blue" lie.
 Reading through these Iraq columns though, you'll find angry ranting, pro-Bush nonsense, a plethora of lies and misrepresentations, an often obsessive focus on the utterly trivial.
 What you won't find is any contemporaneous support for Bozell's later assertion that Bush was being given a hard time by the press.
 And there's a reason for that.